How many shingles for a shed roof?

 How many bundles are in a square?

-Many architectural shingles use about 3 bundles per square, but it varies by product.
-Always confirm on the packaging or spec sheet.
+Many asphalt shingles are about 3 bundles per square, but it varies by product type, weight, and brand.
+Always confirm on the packaging or the spec sheet for the exact shingles you are buying, and remember that starter and ridge products have separate coverage numbers.

 Do I estimate by footprint or roof surface area?